 Each of our SHAD campuses offers an immersive program of lectures, workshops, projects and activities.
-Inside and outside the classroom, SHAD builds on the STEAM foundation, introducing participants to a multi-disciplinary program that offers unique experiences and a new way of understanding the world.
-Speakers include university professors, business leaders, entrepreneurs and innovators, inspiring students to set aspirational goals.
+Inside and outside the classroom, SHAD builds on the STEAM foundation, introducing participants to a multi-disciplinary program that offers exposure to big ideas, unique experiences and often leaves students with a new understanding of the world.
+Speakers include top university professors, business leaders, entrepreneurs and innovators, inspiring students to set aspirational goals.
 They help students gain confidence and encourage them to find ways to start making a difference.
 Participants also develop an entrepreneurial mindset by innovating solutions to a big complex issue.
 This unique experiential learning part of the program includes being challenged with a social or economic problem and working with their peers to bring their solutions to life.

 The SHAD experience doesn’t end with the completion of the summer program.
 There are many benefits to being a SHAD Fellow including being part of an extensive peer-to-peer network of leaders and change makers.
 Students can also compete for paid internships that can be completed in August.
 Many SHADs have gone to win scholarships and other awards.